 How to get to Many Glacier Hotel

-Highway 2 is another option from West Glacier if Going-to-the-Sun Road is closed or too busy.
+Highway 2 is another option from West Glacier if Going-to-the-Sun Road is closed, too busy, or you weren’t lucky enough to get a vehicle permit.
 A longer route, almost 3 hours driving, the road skirts the southern edge of Glacier National Park, eventually reaching Highway 89 and then north to Babb and the park entrance.